 - Fast-beating, fluttering or pounding heart called palpitations.

 But sudden cardiac arrest often occurs with no warning.

 When to see a doctor

 If you haven't been trained, just continue chest compressions.
 Allow the chest to rise completely between compressions.
-Keep doing this until a portable defibrillator is available or emergency workers arrive.
+Keep doing this until an AED is available or emergency workers arrive.

-Portable automated external defibrillators (AEDs) are available in many places, including airports, casinos and shopping malls.
-You can also purchase one for your home.
-AEDs come with built-in instructions for their use.
+Portable automated external defibrillators, called AEDs, are available in many public places, including airports and shopping malls.
+You can also buy one for home use.
+AEDs come with step-by-step voice instructions for their use.
 They're programmed to allow a shock only when appropriate.